Associate Professor of Law and Director of the Law Library

 About Professor Jones

 Professor Jones joined the Memphis law faculty in 2008.
-She teaches Copyright law.
+She teaches Copyright law and Information Privacy Law.
 Professor Jones's scholarship explores copyright and privacy issues.
-She recently served as the Chair of the American Association of Law Libraries' Copyright Committee.
+In 2022, Professor Jones was the recipient of the Patricia and Dan Murrell Ethics and Professionalism Teaching Award for using creative and innovative methods to incorporate ethics and professionalism into the teaching of Information Privacy Law.
+She has served as the Chair of the American Association of Law Libraries' Copyright Committee.
 This is a national committee that represents, promotes and advocates AALL's interests regarding copyright and other intellectual property issues.

 B.A. (summa cum laude), Mercer University; J.D. (cum laude), Mercer University School of Law; Master of Librarianship, with a certificate in law librarianship, University of Washington

-Her recent publications are: Protecting the Treasure: An Assessment of State Court Rules and Policies for Access to Online Civil Court Records, 61 Drake Law Review 375 (2013), Locked Collections: Copyright and the Future of Research Support, 105 Law Library Journal 425 (2013) and Law Firm Copying and Fair Use: An Examination of Different Purpose and Fair Use Markets, 56 South Texas Law Review 313 (2014).
+Her recent publications are: Under the Umbrella: Promoting Public Access to the Law, 29 Journal of Intellectual Property Law 1 (2021); Commerciality and Fair Use, 15 Wake Forest Journal of Business and Intellectual Property Law 620 (2015); Law Firm Copying and Fair Use: An Examination of Different Purpose and Fair Use Markets, 56 South Texas Law Review 313 (2014); Locked Collections: Copyright and the Future of Research Support, 105 Law Library Journal 425 (2013); and Protecting the Treasure: An Assessment of State Court Rules and Policies for Access to Online Civil Court Records, 61 Drake Law Review 375 (2013).
 The Locked Collections article won the American Association of Law Libraries Law Library Journal Article of the Year Award in July 2014.
 She has presented at a number of conferences, including the Annual Intellectual Property Scholars' Conference and the Works in Progress Intellectual Property (WIPIP) Colloquium.
-She has also been a participant in the Annual Privacy Law Scholars' Conference.
+She has also been a participant and commentator at the Annual Privacy Law Scholars' Conference.